Yang Yoo-jin

-Yang Yoo-jin (Korean: 양유진; born March 19, 1995), also known by her former stage name Yeon Yisoo (Korean: 연이수) is a South Korean singer, actress and model.
+Yang Yoo-jin (Korean: 양유진; born March 19, 1995, in South Korea), also known by her former stage name Yeon Yisoo (Korean: 연이수) is a South Korean singer, actress and model.

-Early life

-Yang was born on March 19, 1995, in South Korea.
 She graduated from Jeonju Fine Arts High School.

 Career

 Yang is a former TS, MBK, WMY and Source Music trainee.
 She was in GFriend pre-debut lineup but did not make her debut.
 Yang made her debut with Heart on December 26, 2016, with their debut single, "Jooruruk" under KC Entertainment.
 However, the group disbanded in 2017.

 Yang made her debut as a model and is managed under MY COMPANY.
 She made her acting debut in the web series Sleepless in Love in 2018.
 She was cast in the series Best Mistake 2 as Yoon Ah-ra in 2020.
 Yang played a supporting role in A Love So Beautiful as Seo Ji-soo aired on December 28, 2020.

+She's currently signed to PITAPAT Entertainment.